openfaas/docs/docs/openfaas-pro/jetstream.md

 ## Configure JetStream

 Every OpenFaaS async queue requires a Stream and Consumer to be created on the JetStream server.
-The queue-worker creates these on first startup if they do not exist.
-The default Stream and Consumer have some limits:
+By default the queue-worker manages these for you and ensures they are created on startup if they do not exist.

-- The maximum concurrency of each queue is limited to 512.
-- There is a limit on the amount of messages that can be queued for retries.
-NATS will suspend the delivery of messages when this limit is reached.
-The work will resume once requests or completed or dropped.

-To extend these limits Streams and Consumers can be created manually.
+Stream and Consumers can be managed manually although it is not recommended.

 ### Configure Streams and Consumers manually